psteichen/clusil-website/_posts/2023-06-29-clusil-and-ictspring.md

 location: LuxExpo the Box
 registration: http://www.ictpring.com/
 registration-info: ''
-description: We are glad thrilled to announce a collaboration with the global tech conference ICT Spring!
+description: We are glad and thrilled to announce a collaboration with the global tech conference ICT Spring!
 footer: ''

 ---